NHSDigital/bcss-playwright/docs/utility-guides/ScreeningSubjectPageSearcher.md

 #### Arguments

-- `page`:
-  - Type: `Page`
-  - This is the playwright page object which is used to tell playwright what page the test is currently on
 - `nhs_no`:
   - Type: `str`
-  - This is the subject's nhs number.
+  - This is the subject's NHS number.
 For example: 123 456 7890

 #### How This Function Works

-1. It fills in the nhs number filter field with the supplied nhs number and verifies that the nhs number filter field contains the entered value
+1. It fills in the NHS number filter field with the supplied NHS number and verifies that the NHS number filter field contains the entered value
-2. It then clicks the clear filters button and verifies that the nhs number filter field is now empty
+2. It then clicks the clear filters button and verifies that the NHS number filter field is now empty